+A. Election of Officers
-Election of Officers.
-The Chair of the Council shall be elected at the April changeover meeting when new members join the Council.
-The vote shall be by secret ballot and take place after the departing members, with the exception of the outgoing Chair, leave the meeting.
-For the changeover meeting, a quorum consists of five faculty members.
-If one or two Council members must be absent from the changeover meeting, the outgoing chair will ask them for nominations in advance of the meeting and, if possible, arrange for them to vote remotely.
-For all other purposes, four faculty members constitute a CC quorum.

-Each Council may determine whether candidates are identified by open nomination or nominating ballot.
+- a.
+The Chair of the CC shall be elected at the April changeover meeting when new members join the CC. - b.
+The vote shall be by secret ballot and take place after the departing members, with the exception of the outgoing Chair, leave the meeting. - c.
+For the changeover meeting, a quorum consists of five faculty members. - d.
+If one or two CC members must be absent from the changeover meeting, the outgoing Chair will ask them for nominations in advance of the meeting and, if possible, arrange for them to vote remotely. - e.
+For all other purposes, four faculty members constitute a CC quorum. - f.
+Each CC may determine whether candidates are identified by open nomination or nominating ballot. - g.
 In either case, a member who wishes not to serve must so indicate prior to the vote.

-A separate nomination and ballot shall be used for each position to be filled.
-The outgoing Chair presides over the election of the new Chair.
-Election of the other officers (for example a Vice Chair) is presided over by the new Chair.
+- h.
+A separate nomination and ballot shall be used for each position to be filled. - i.
+The outgoing Chair presides over the election of the new Chair. - j.
+Election of the other officers (for example, a Vice Chair) is presided over by the new Chair.

-Meetings and Regular Structure.
-Regular meetings shall be scheduled at the beginning of each semester; additional meetings may be called by the Chair as needed.
+B. Meetings and Regular Structure

+- a.
+Regular meetings shall be scheduled at the beginning of each semester. - b.
+Additional meetings may be called by the Chair as needed.